 God built you to be a mother, among other things, and it's your heart's desire to fulfill that purpose, but it's not happening.
 Perhaps you feel that something is wrong with you or your husband or that you’re the only one experiencing this stressful scenario.
 Chances are neither is true.

 You are not broken.
 God made you exactly as you are for a purpose.
 And though it may take a lifetime to see the fullness of what that purpose is, remember that you are perfectly you.
 So, with the time you are given, prepare your body and soul for the possibility of pregnancy

 You are not alone.
 Couples just like you all over the world are facing this challenge and conquering it.
 Through prayer, healthy behaviors, and tools at your disposal, you can successfully navigate toward fulfilling your potential as a mother.

 What does God teach us in the Bible about being a mother?

 We won’t get it all right all the time, but God is a gracious and loving god.
-If we love our children and learn from God’s Word[LINK to Bible Verses for Moms], we will do well enough to secure for our kids a strong foundation on which they can build their lives.
+If we love our children and learn from God’s Word, we will do well enough to secure for our kids a strong foundation on which they can build their lives.

 Her children stand and bless her, her husband also, and he praises her: “Many daughters have done worthy things, but you—you surpass them all”.(Proverbs 31:28-29, Alter)